scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 Collections of items should have some unifying principal: in the three arrays here every element is a cool thing, or a lucky number, or an animal.
-Collections with heterogenous types often lack a unifying idea.
+Collections with heterogeneous types often lack a unifying idea.

-Finally, heterogenous are difficult to work with because you never know what kind of object you might encounter in the array.
+Finally, heterogeneous are difficult to work with because you never know what kind of object you might encounter in the array.
 Is it a `String` and you can call `.upcase` on it?
 Or is it a number; will it be safe to add to it?
 A hash?